 One of the favored passages by sentimentalists is Matthew 5:38-42, where Jesus seems to denounce the lex talionis while telling us to turn the other cheek, walk the extra mile, etc. At first glance, our Lord looks to be ordering total concession in just about every action we experience or undertake.
 But in fact, Christ is condemning only personal vengeance and unrighteous retaliation.
 Rather than correcting the lax talionis itself, He is correcting a misapplication of it to the personal sphere.
 In the civil sphere, it is a splendid law of proportionate justice, as Jesus Himself revealed earlier in history (Deut.
 19:21), but here, He is commanding that although we may be personally humiliated or mocked (e.g., slapped in the face), we may not use violence, or even hatred, for the sake of self-glory.
 We ought to be self-abasing in a Christ-exalting way, caring not at all about our glory but only about His glory.
 “He must increase, but I must decrease” (John 3:30).
-Moreover, Jesus is here speaking of smaller injuries we endure, the bearing of which for peace’s sake is a greater act than causing unnecessary strife.3 It is important to note that this interpretation is consistent with the vengeance to be pursued in the judicial sphere (Rom.
+Moreover, Jesus is here speaking of smaller injuries we endure, the bearing of which for peace’s sake is a greater act than causing unnecessary strife.4 It is important to note that this interpretation is consistent with the vengeance to be pursued in the judicial sphere (Rom.
 13:4), as well as with the right of a man to defend his own and others’ lives.
 To protect ourselves from harm, and even to protect our reputation from slander, is not necessarily to glorify oneself, and consequently these are not forbidden by Jesus in the passage.
-They are different from hating or attacking someone else just because they hurt your ego—rather than because, say, they are trying to kill you.
+They are different from hating or attacking someone else just because your ego has been hurt—rather than because, say, you are in mortal danger.

 Before moving on, I want to slow down a bit to cover some more biblical material concerning the hatred of sinners.
 Besides the overt and explicit example of David’s hatred in Psalm 139:21-22, we also see many other injunctions in the psalms expressing the same heart attitude: the desire for the destruction of the wicked.
 For instance, Psalm 35:26 says, “Let them be ashamed and brought to mutual confusion who rejoice at my hurt; let them be clothed with shame and dishonor who exalt themselves against me.”
 These imprecations are very similar to David’s example in Psalm 139:21-22.
 They express a desire for the destruction of sinners—and what is a hatred of God’s enemies but a desire for their pain and destruction?
 Remarkably, these maledictions can be found quite frequently (Ps.
 7:14-16; 35:4-8; 55:9, 15, 19, 23; 58:6-11; 69:22-28; 79:6-7, 10, 12; 83:13-18; 109:6-20, 29; 137:7-9), and the same imprecatory outlook of the biblical author can be found in the New Testament as well (Gal.
 1:8-9; 1 Cor.
 16:22; 2 Tim.
 4:14).
 Such New Testament citations should be superfluous, because moral principles do not change across time, yet they show the importance and continuity of this doctrine nevertheless.